Christian views on homosexuality: Catholic Church

+On April 4 2025, the Roman-Catholic bishop conference in Germany published after Fiducia supplicans by pope Francis a document, in which blessing ceremonies for same-sex unions are allowed.
+In the document are helping hints, which church songs or which biblicals texts can be used.

 Orthodox churches

 The Eastern Orthodox churches condemn homosexual acts.
 The Orthodox Church shares a long history of church teachings and canon law with the Catholic Church and has a similar conservative stance on homosexuality.
 Some Orthodox Church jurisdictions, such as the Orthodox Church in America, have taken the approach of welcoming people with "homosexual feelings and emotions", while encouraging them to work towards "overcoming its harmful effects in their lives", while not allowing the sacraments to people who seek to justify homosexual activity.
 Other Orthodox Churches, such as those in Eastern Europe and Greece, view homosexuality less favourably.
-The Greek Orthodox Archdiocese of America lists homosexuality along with fornication, adultery, and more because of the thinking that homosexuality breaks up the institution of marriage and family.
+The Greek Orthodox Archdiocese of America lists homosexuality (along with fornication, adultery, and more) as "immoral and inappropriate", based on a belief that homosexuality breaks up the institution of marriage and family.
 A 2017 Pew Research Center poll found that the majority of Orthodox Christians in the Eastern European and former USSR states surveyed believe that homosexuality "should not be accepted by society"; 45% of Orthodox Christians in Greece and 31% in the United States answered the same way.

 In July 2022, Archbishop Elpidophoros of America baptized two babies adopted by clothing designers Evanggelos Bousis and Peter Dundas, making him the first Greek Orthodox bishop to baptize children adopted by gay couples.
 According to the metropolitan in whose diocese the baptism took place (Antonios of Glyfada), Elpidophoros did not inform him in advance that the baptism in question was to be performed for a gay couple.
 Metropolitan Antonios reported Elpidophoros to the Holy Synod of the Church of Greece, which issued a formal protest to both Elpidophoros and the Ecumenical Patriarchate of Constantinople.